 - Stop the engine before servicing the air cleaner.
 Otherwise, unfiltered air will be drawn directly into the engine.
-Never operate the engine without the air cleaner or filters. - Before servicing, clean the fittings, the mounting hardware, and the area around the components to be removed. - Replace the secondary filter as quickly as possible to prevent contaminants from entering the engine intake. - Do not attempt to clean and reuse old filters.
+Never operate the engine without the air cleaner or filters. - Before servicing, clean the fittings, the mounting hardware, and the area around the components to be removed. - Do not attempt to clean and reuse old filters.
 Discard them and install new filters.
 Cleaning filter elements by impact or compressed air voids the warranty and can degrade or damage the filter media, leading to engine damage.